The Story of the First Roman Martyrs

-Like the Apostles Saint Peter and Saint Paul (see yesterday’s post on the martyrdom of the Apostles Peter and Paul), a great number of Christians perished at the hands of Nero during the great persecution that lasted from the years 64-68 A.D.
-This was the first major persecution of the newly founded Church at Rome.
+Like the martyrdom of the Apostles Saint Peter and Saint Paul (see previous post here), a great number of Christians perished at the hands of the Roman Emperor Nero during the terrible persecution that lasted from the years 64-68 A.D.
+This was the first of many major persecutions of the newly founded Church at Rome.

 “Yet no human effort, no princely largess nor offerings to the gods could make that infamous rumor disappear that Nero had somehow ordered the ﬁre.
 Therefore, in order to abolish that rumor, Nero falsely accused and executed with the most exquisite punishments those people called Christians, who were infamous for their abominations . . .
 Therefore, ﬁrst those were seized who admitted their faith, and then, using the information they provided, a vast multitude were convicted, . . .
 And perishing they were additionally made into sports: they were killed by dogs by having the hides of beasts attached to them, or they were nailed to crosses or set aﬂame, and, when the daylight passed away, they were used as nighttime lamps.”
 Tacitus (c.
 55 -117 CE)

-On this feast day of the First Martyrs of the Church at Rome, let us remember that no matter what our sufferings, when united to Christ these sufferings will always be used by God to build up the Church and bring salvation to the world.
+On this feast day of the First Martyrs of the Church at Rome, let us remember that no matter what our sufferings—especially persecutions for our Christian faith—when united to Christ, these sufferings will always be used by God to build up the Church and bring salvation to the world.

 Closing prayer for today’s feast in the Liturgy of the Hours

 O God, who consecrated the abundant first fruits of the Roman Church by the blood of the Martyrs, grant, we pray, that with firm courage we may together draw strength from so great a struggle and ever rejoice at the triumph of faithful love.